 Once you’re at the office, you’ll receive your new patient paperwork packet to begin completing and you’ll be given a urine toxicology screen.
 You will then see a chemical dependency counselor who will do your assessment (a lot of questions about your family history, your upbringing, your substance abuse history, current life situations, etc.) and discuss some different short term goals such as avoiding triggers and finding support.

 Shortly after your session with your counselor, you’ll meet your doctor.
 Your doctor will perform routine medical exams, such as a History and Physical and a Risk Evaluation and Mitigation Strategy for appropriate medications.
 There will be discussion of your substance abuse history, your motivations for treatment and how to get there.
 Your physician will answer your questions and address all concerns.
-Appropriate treatment therapy options such as AA/NA, 12- step meetings or individual/group therapy sessions will be discussed and recommended.
+Appropriate treatment therapy options such as individual counseling, group counseling, 12- step and support meetings, as well as self help tools will be discussed and recommended on an individualized basis.

 You’ll leave the office with a laboratory order to have blood taken so that we can see certain areas of concern that previous drug abuse may have caused.
 (We ask you do this as soon as possible so we can review at your next appointment.)

-You’ll return to the office anywhere from 2-7 days after your initial appointment so we address any new areas of concern and check your progress.
+Depending upon a number of things, you’ll return to the office anywhere from 2-14 days after your initial appointment so we may address any new areas of concern and check your progress.

-Once you’re stable on the medication and doing well, your visits with your physician will be less frequent while still being proactive in your recovery through AA/NA, individual counseling, group sessions and other therapeutic remedies.
+Once you’re stable on the medication and doing well, your visits with your physician will be less frequent while still being proactive in your recovery through individual counseling and mutually agreed upon recovery home work.